 Many even recall the failed Heinkel 177, the "flying fireworks" which had the weird (and over-engineered) arrangement of four engines crammed into two nacelles.
-The common thought is that Nazi Germany had no planes comparable to the heavy bombers of the Allies such as the U.S. Liberator and the British Wellington.
-This was because the Nazis didn't believe in big planes or something along those lines.
+The common thought is that the Luftwaffe had no planes comparable to the heavy bombers of the Allies such as the U.S. Liberator and the British Wellington.
+This was because the Germans didn't believe in big planes or something along those lines.

 It is pretty indisputable that the best four-engine plane that the Germans developed in any kind of numbers indeed was the FW 200 Condor.
 However, as brilliant a design as the FW 200 was, it had some major drawbacks: the bomb load was only a ton, which even some fighter-bombers such as the Focke-Wulf 190 could manage; it was increasingly slower than enemy fighters as time went on, making it too risky to send on attacks; and the landing gear was inherently weak, meaning many crashed upon landing.
 The Junkers Ju 390 was intended to correct those deficiencies of the Condor, and it did so brilliantly.

 The Junkers Ju 290, as was the custom in German design circles at the time, was adapted from a previous successful aircraft, the Ju 90 airliner.
 It was designed to be fast and able to carry a good-sized payload, either as a transport or as a (never built) bomber.